WordPress/book/Content/Part 4/27-update-notifications.md

 Peter Westwood became a core committer in July 2007, bringing the number of people who could commit code to four.
 Westi got involved in the project in 2004 while working as a software engineer -- he had written a script that downloaded WordPress and installed it on a server.
 He helped with the Codex and found and fixed bugs.
 Like many other developers, he had little PHP experience when he came to the project.

 The wp-hackers mailing list was in its third year, but productive discussion there diminished over time.
-More and more decision making happened elsewhere.
+More and more decision-making happened elsewhere.
 For example, in February 2007 [Ryan integrated phpmailer with WordPress](https://core.trac.wordpress.org/ticket/3862).
 The code was committed after a short discussion on Trac.
 It wasn’t until September that a [phpmailer conversation took place on wp-hackers](http://lists.wordpress.org/pipermail/wp-hackers/2007-September/014497.html) -- one that few committers participated in.

 Exchanges on the mailing list inclined less toward development, and more toward [meta-discussions about the mailing list itself](http://lists.wordpress.org/pipermail/wp-hackers/2007-September/015058.html), from the [high signal-to-noise ratio](http://lists.wordpress.org/pipermail/wp-hackers/2007-September/015173.html), to [ideas to improve mailing list etiquette](http://lists.wordpress.org/pipermail/wp-hackers/2007-October/015489.html).